shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

   - search for all historical tweets, used for historical and analytical purpose (stored in disk)
 - we can use cdc to automatically capture updates in tweets etc to update the lucene index
 - we use caching at different layers including usage of cdn
-- segcache - it uses caching heavily. segcache is better than redis and memcached for twitter as it has small object sizes. redis and memcached store more metadata for each object, which is not as efficient for twitter's use case
+- segcache - segcache is better than redis and memcached for twitter as it has small object sizes. redis and memcached store more metadata for each object, which is not as efficient for twitter's use case
-- zookeeper - maintains service configurations. this in turn provides primitives like distributed locks, leader election, etc
 - observability - monitoring, logging, alerting, sampling to reduce overhead, etc
 - "heavy hitter problem" - public figures with millions of followers generate massive traffic spikes. a single counter cannot maintain their likes and views. so, we can use "sharded counters"
 - sharded counters also help determine "top k trends", both local trends and global trends. it uses a sliding window to determine the latest trends for hashtags. it places the shared counters close to the user (like cdn) to reduce latency. disadvantage - eventual consistency i.e. the likes and views might not be updated immediately